 I have a rainbow assortment of salts from all the world in so many beautiful colors – because I’m geeky that way – but there are really just three that I use on a regular basis in my kitchen: Kosher, fine and flaked sea salt.

 When I develop and test recipes, if I call for “salt” I mean kosher salt, which has a larger grain than regular table salt and, I think, a cleaner taste.
 It’s also less salty, for lack of a better word.
 Because the granules are fluffier than fine salt, there’s less salt per volume in a teaspoon of kosher salt than there is fine salt.
-My favorite brand of kosher salt is Diamond.
+The brand of kosher salt that I use for all recipes on this site is Diamond Kosher. *If you use Morton kosher salt, reduce the amount of salt specified by one-half.

 Sometimes I’ll call for fine sea salt in certain dishes, usually when I need the salt to dissolve evenly, like in baking or in some sauces.
 I buy Celtic or French gray fine sea salts.